eleev/swift-design-patterns/Common Design Patterns/Structural/MulticastDelegation/MulticastDelegation.md

 	...
 }
 ```
-These two subscripts add syntatic convenience to our pattern: we can work with our `MulticastDelegate` as it is a collection of delegates, hiding the underlying collection of `Weak` references and providing a more safer mechanism for accessing delegates.
+These two subscripts add syntactic convenience to our pattern: we can work with our `MulticastDelegate` as it is a collection of delegates, hiding the underlying collection of `Weak` references and providing a more safer mechanism for accessing delegates.

-We need that becase often it's a requirement: imagine a case where you need to attach and remove delegates depending on external factors.
+We need that bacase often it's a requirement: imagine a case where you need to attach and remove delegates depending on external factors.
 In such situation we need a mechanism that allows to do so very easily.

 ```swift
 profileModel.delegates[0] // returns ContainerViewController